Parameteters of the kernel can be changed (by root) by editing

 In this file you can have blank lines, comments

-(lines starting with "#
+(lines starting with "#" are comments), and

 lines of the form: